 • Private Sector Providers providing employment services

-• Other ‘data processors’ which you will be informed of
+• Other ‘data processors’ which you will be informed of.

 You will be informed who your data will be shared with and, in some cases, asked for your consent for this happen when this is required.

 We may also use external companies to process personal information, such as for archiving purposes.
 These companies are bound by contractual agreements to ensure information is kept confidential and secure.
 All employees and sub-contractors engaged by our Practice are asked to sign a confidentiality agreement.
-If a sub-contractor acts as a data processor for Swanage Medical Practice an appropriate contract (art 24-28) will be established for the processing of your information.
+If a sub-contractor acts as a data processor for Swanage Medical Practice, an appropriate contract (art 24-28) will be established for the processing of your information.

 How long will we store your information?

-We are required under UK law to keep your information and data for the full retention periods as specified by NHS England, which currently is up to 6 years.
+We are required under UK law to keep your information and data for the full retention periods, as specified by NHS England, which currently is up to 6 years.

 How can you access, amend move the personal data that you have given to us?